 Certain other federal and state health care proposals may continue to be debated, and could place downward pressure on pharmaceutical industry sales or prices.
 These proposals include legalizing the importation of prescription drugs and other cost-control strategies.
-In addition, the constitutionality of U.S. health care reform is being challenged.
 We expect pricing pressures at state levels to become more severe, which could have a material adverse effect on our consolidated results of operations.